jphafner/physicsReader/reader2/r2-02-RollCall.md

 <br />
-The Earth itself should come first, I suppose.
+The <em>Earth</em> itself should come first, I suppose.
 Earth is an old Teutonic word, but it is one of the glories of the English language that we always turn to the classic tongues as well.
-The Greek word for Earth was Gala or, in Latin spelling, Gaea.
+The Greek word for Earth was Gala or, in Latin spelling, <em>Gaea</em>.
 This gives us &ldquo;geography&rdquo; (&ldquo;earth-writing&rdquo;), &ldquo;geology&rdquo; (&ldquo;earth-discourse&rdquo;), &ldquo;geometry&rdquo; (&ldquo;earth-measure&rdquo;), and so on.

-The Latin word is Terra.
+The Latin word is <em>Terra</em>.
 In science fiction stories a human being from Earth may be an &ldquo;Earthling&rdquo; or an &ldquo;Earthman,&rdquo; but he is frequently a &ldquo;Terrestrial,&rdquo; while a creature from another world is almost invariably an &ldquo;extra-Terrestrial.&rdquo;

-The Romans also referred to the Earth as Tellus Mater (&ldquo;Mother Earth&rdquo; is what it means).
+The Romans also referred to the Earth as <em>Tellus Mater</em> (&ldquo;Mother Earth&rdquo; is what it means).
-The genitive form of tellus is telluris, so Earthmen are occasionally referred to in s.f. stories as &ldquo;Tellurians.&rdquo; There is also a chemical element &ldquo;tellurium,&rdquo; named in honor of this version of the name of our planet.
+The genitive form of tellus is <em>telluris</em>, so Earthmen are occasionally referred to in s.f. stories as &ldquo;Tellurians.&rdquo; There is also a chemical element &ldquo;tellurium,&rdquo; named in honor of this version of the name of our planet.

 <br />
-But putting Earth to one side, the first two heavenly bodies to have been noticed were, undoubtedly and obviously, the Sun and the Moon, which, like Earth, are old Teutonic words.
+But putting Earth to one side, the first two heavenly bodies to have been noticed were, undoubtedly and obviously, the <em>Sun</em> and the <em>Moon</em>, which, like Earth, are old Teutonic words.

-To the Greeks the Sun was Helios, and to the Romans it was Sol.
+To the Greeks the Sun was <em>Helios</em>, and to the Romans it was Sol.
 For ourselves, Helios is almost gone, although we have &ldquo;helium&rdquo; as the name of an element originally found in the Sun, &ldquo;heliotrope&rdquo; (&ldquo;sun-turn&rdquo;) for the sunflower, and so on.